FenrirSec/CryptoLionSDK/README.md

-# CryptLionSDK
+# CryptoLionSDK
-CrypLion SDK for Python and C License Management
+CryptoLion SDK for Python and C License Management